yaorg/node-measured/Readme.md

 ## Usage

-Here is a simple example that measures the requests / second for a http server:
+**Step 1:** Add metrics to your code.
+For example, lets track the requests/sec of a http server:

 ```js
 var metrics      = require('felix-metrics'));